NFL DFS picks, lineups, daily fantasy strategy for Vikings-Chargers on 'Thursday Night Football'

-NFL DFS picks, Thursday Night Football: Vikings-Chargers daily fantasy football advice for DraftKings, FanDuel
+NFL DFS picks, Thursday Night Football: Vikings-Chargers daily fantasy lineups, advice on DraftKings, FanDuel

 Jimmie Kaylor shares his top NFL DFS picks, daily fantasy optimal lineups, and NFL DFS advice for Chargers vs. Vikings on 'Thursday Night Football'